sahib/brig/doc/fund/techfund.md

 centralized cloud services depend on the availability of the service itself.

-**Version control system for large files:** Since ipfs uses content addressed storage (ie. files are addressed by their checksum), it is easy to build a version control system for binary files.
+**Version control system for large files:** Since ipfs uses content addressed storage (i.e. files are addressed by their checksum), it is easy to build a version control system for binary files.

 **No vendor lock-in:** Both ipfs and brig is free software, everybody can